Defining Self-Service Business Intelligence

 A further subset of power users may expand on that a bit further with some level of light ETL (Extract>Transform>Load) processes to manipulate, cleanse, and/or alter the data structures.
 Finally, there are very proficient and technically adept power users who handle complex analytics, data mining, and/or the exploration of big data.

-Whether Self-Service BI is a specific organizational initiative, or more of a grassroots evolution, it’s likely to continue gaining a presence in many organizations.
+Whether Self-Service business intelligence is a specific organizational initiative, or more of a grassroots evolution, it’s likely to continue gaining a presence in many organizations.
 There are a great many Self-Service BI capabilities available in Office, Office 365, SQL Server, and SharePoint that your organization may be able to incorporate in order to support the varying needs, abilities, and preferences of power users.

-The next article will introduce specific Microsoft BI capabilities for creation of reports and dashboards, data models, data integration and cleansing, statistical analysis, predictive analytics, as well as analysis of geospatial, unstructured, and streaming data.
+Next we will introduce specific Microsoft BI capabilities for creation of reports and dashboards, data models, data integration and cleansing, statistical analysis, predictive analytics, as well as analysis of geospatial, unstructured, and streaming data.